parinfer/parinfer.js/lib/parinfer.js.md

 In Paren Mode, we correct the indentation by clamping it to a valid range.
-The leftmost point is to the right of the most recent _unclosed_ open-paren, and the rightmost point is at the most recently _closed_ open-paren.
+The leftmost point is to the right of the most recent _unclosed_ open-paren, and the rightmost point is to the left of the most recently _closed_ open-paren.

 For example, given the following code: